The Bar/Bat Mitzvah is almost here… Mazel Tov!

-Like it or not – this is your child’s big day – NOT yours.
+Like it or not – this isn’t your big day; it’s your child’s.
 Every second they have to spend entertaining your boss (here comes the promotion baby!) is a second they’re not spending with their friends.
-And guess who they prefer spending time with?
+And guess who they’d rather spend time with?

-Not only that – it’s cheaper to cater for kids than adults.
+Besides – it’s cheaper to cater to kids than adults.
 You won’t have to spend a ton of money on fancy Bar/Bat Mitzvah food and alcohol (SPOILER alert).

 You don’t need 7 kinds of salads, expensive appetizers or luxurious entrees.
 Kids have fewer expectations.
 Serve them a bunch of mini burgers, fries, hot dogs and maybe some chicken fingers – and the young fellas will be ecstatic!

 There’s no point in serving alcohol if it’s a kids-only party, now is it?

 Instead, stock up on sodas (hopefully diet), water and other alcohol-free drinks.
 The result?
 A diet bill!